-\All required forms can be found online at attorneygenerallynnfitch.com.
+\All required forms can be found online on the Attorney General's Office Website:

+AttorneyGeneralLynnFitch.com

 WARNING: Petitions for protection are taken very seriously by the court.
-The Judge may assess you the court fees if he or she believes that you have requested a Protection Order for reasons other than the need for protection from abuse (i.e., to get back at someone, make trouble for someone, etc).
+The Judge may assess you the court fees if they believe that you have requested a Protection Order for reasons other than the need for protection from abuse (i.e., to get back at someone, make trouble for someone, etc).

-Any person has the right under the Mississippi Constitution to represent himself in court.
+Any person has the right under the Mississippi Constitution to represent themselves in court.
 Because of this, you are not required to hire an attorney in order to obtain protection from domestic abuse.
 However, please be aware that neither the court clerks nor the Judge will be able to give you legal advice or to assist you in deciding the best course of action.
 If you feel that you need to talk with an attorney, or that you need assistance in completing the forms, please contact your local domestic violence program or legal clinic.
 The court clerk will have contact information for those types of services.